By ALEX GIMARC

 Alex Gimarc lives in Anchorage since retiring from the military in 1997.
 His interests include science and technology, environment, energy, economics, military affairs, fishing and disabilities policies.
 His weekly column “Interesting Items” is a summary of news stories with substantive Alaska-themed topics.
 He was a small business owner and Information Technology professional.

-One thought on “Alex Gimarc: Matt Heilala for governor?
+12 thoughts on “Alex Gimarc: Matt Heilala for governor?
 Not this round”

 Brilliantly done!